andyl/uber_gen/README.md

               templates/
                 bootstrap.css.eex

-Playbook static files and templates are stored under the `priv/playbooks` directory.
+Action static files and templates are stored under the `priv/playbooks` directory.

 ## Using UberGen